jzamarioli/FindFriends/README.md

 <br />
 This is a .Net Core Web Api project that stores the latitude/longitude coordinates of friends, and then allows the user to make a search for the 3 nearest friends of a friend passed as parameter.
 <br />
-That project doesn't use any geolocation Api, it's just a simple C# alghorithm to bring back a list of closest friends.
+That project doesn't use any geolocation Api, it's just a simple C# algorithm to bring back a list of closest friends.
 <br />
 <br />
 <p><strong>Tools used:</strong><p>